 Letting several other people shoot my AR at the range, I got similar feedback from other shooters.
 One shooter did not feel like the Gripwell offered any speed improvements, but two others did think their mag changes were faster.
 None of them felt the Gripwell slowed them down.

-I thought the Gripwell enhanced my ability to control the rifle while shooting, and when transitioning between targets.
+I thought the Gripwell enhanced my ability to control the rifle while shooting as compared to using a naked magazine well.
 I liked how it filled my hand, which seemed to give me greater stability with the weapon.

 Additionally, the Gripwell funnels magazines into the magwell, potentially speeding your reloads.
-Combined with the relative modest price, and the high-quality construction, the Gripwell deserves consideration for your AR gun.
+Combined with the relatively modest price, and the high-quality construction, the Gripwell deserves consideration for your AR gun.

 Editor’s Note: It appears that since I wrote this evaluation, both Tactical Magwells and Extreme Shock are out of business.
 However, there may be new, old stock parts on the shelves of some dealers.
 Therefore, I am leaving this review up in case it might help someone.